-The rigorous and technical nature of the course also enables you to strengthen your foundations for higher education (Masters/Ph.
-D).
+The rigorous and technical nature of the course also enables you to strengthen your foundations for higher education.

-Within a short span, MDAE’s course is recognized as a springboard for students to get into the industry and provides the ideal platform for students to leverage the academy’s growing stature and industry network to shape their careers.
+In a short period, MDAE’s course has become an ideal platform to help students get into the industry and leverage the academy’s growing stature and industry network.

 The program commences with a rigorous foundation course in Mathematics and Statistics.
-The padagogy focusses on teaching the basics that are most essential for data scientists such as Combinatorics, Calculus, Linear Algebra and Statistics.
-At the same time, the pedagogy is founded on imparting a strong intuition to students.
-The applied content in the course will get you ready to grasp the principles and techniques of data analysis and machine learning that will be taught further in the program.
+The pedagogy focuses on teaching the basics of data science, including combinatorics, calculus, linear algebra, and statistics.
+This course will prepare you to learn the principles and techniques of data analysis and machine learning learned in subsequent courses.